mrmorganschneider/Public/SQL/Yelp data analysis/SQL_yelp_data_analysis.md

 	| Richmond Hill   |         54 |

-6. Find the distribution of star ratings to the business in the following cities:
+1. Find the  star ratings of the business in the following cities:

 i.
 Avon